Yannan-Chen/fly_connectome_data_tutorial/README.md

 ## Citation

+The Google Bucket contains a curation of connectome data by Alexander Bates.
+The purpose of the curation was to make it easy to work with all major connectome datasets together, e.g. standardising column names and meta data entires.
+You are welcome to use this data curation in your own work!
+Just let Alex know!

-If you use these datasets in your work, please cite the original publications:
+More generally, if you use these datasets in your work, please cite the original publications:

 **BANC:** Bates, A.S., Phelps, J.S., Kim, M., Yang, H.H., Matsliah, A., Ajabi, Z., Perlman, E., et al. (2025).
 Distributed control circuits across a brain-and-cord connectome. *bioRxiv*, 2025.07.31.667571. https://doi.org/10.1101/2025.07.31.667571